AymanF1kry/Bachelors-FYP-COVID19-Forecasting/FYP2-Finalize/README_UserManual.txt

 1. Please ensure that you have installed Jupyter Notebook and Tableau beforehand

-2. DO NOT save the tableau workbook by any means
+2. DO NOT change the project folder location in your PC/Desktop once you saved the Tableau Workbook as it may cause file directory issues

-3. DO NOT manually edit the connection in the data source of the tableau workbook
+3. DO NOT manually edit the connection for the data source of the Tableau Workbook as it may lead to connectivity concerns

-4. Follow the rules mentioned above to avoid any errors from occurring
+4. Please adhere to the rules mentioned above to avoid any errors from occurring, anyways do enjoy the project :)